 - Children are cared for in orphanages or with foster families.

 - The Central Authority will deem a child eligible for adoption only after a minimum stay of one year in an orphanage or foster home.
 Children with no known birth relatives may be referred by child welfare authorities for adoption after a process of eligibility due to abandonment is completed.
 Orphaned children with known birth relatives who cannot raise them may be relinquished for adoption by a legal guardian with the approval of the Central Authority.

-We expect most families to receive a referral 12-18 months after the date their dossier is submitted to the Central Authority.
+A: We expect most families to receive a referral 12–18 months after the date their dossier is submitted to the Central Authority.

-Adopting a waiting child can be a wonderful option for some families.
+A: Adopting a waiting child can be a wonderful option for some families.
 Most families who request a Waiting Child match have their child home in under one year.
 Eligibility requirements are generally flexible, and photos and medical information can be reviewed prior to match.
 Adoption subsidies are often available.
-View Waiting Children.
+Waiting Children.

-In order to bring your child home, you should expect one three- to four-week trip, which includes time in Burundi and Kenya.
+A: In order to bring your child home, you should expect one three- to four-week trip, which includes time in Burundi and Kenya.
 You are also likely to travel eight to 12 months after receiving your referral.
 Adoptions are completed under Burundian law prior to the arrival of the adoptive parents.

 You will spend your first week in Burundi getting to know your child.
 You will also sightsee and meet with the Central Authority.
 Accommodations in Bujumbura vary from resort settings to small guest homes.
 French and English are widely spoken.